rravindran123/Publications/Patents.md

 # Patents

 * http://tinyurl.com/yfnfkbnj ( ~90 patents, full list from USPTO)
+* Patent No. US-20240111594-A1, APPARATUS AND METHODS FOR RADIO ACCESS NETWORK OPTIMIZATION BY EXTENDING NEAR-RT AND NON-RT RIC FUNCTIONALITY FOR O-CLOUD OPTIMIZATION AND MANAGEMENT
 * Patent No. 10,277,481, “Stateless forwarding in information centric networks with bloom filters”
 * Patent No. 10,271,253, “Mapping scheme employed in ICN to manage domain based security & mobility”
 * Patent No. 10,270,689, “Multi-nonce enabled interest packet design for named data networking”